dd9jn/rfc4880bis/crypto-refresh.md

 The OpenPGP standard specifies one such printable encoding scheme to ensure interoperability.

 OpenPGP's Radix-64 encoding is composed of two parts: a base64 encoding of the binary data and an optional checksum.
-The base64 encoding is identical to the MIME base64 content-transfer-encoding {{RFC2045}}.
+The base64 encoding used is described in {{Section 4 of RFC4648}}, and it is wrapped into lines of no more than 76 characters each.

+When decoding base64, an OpenPGP implementation must ignore all white space.

 ## Optional checksum {#optional-crc24}